History BA (Hons)Study level: Undergraduate

 International experience opportunities

-You will have the opportunity to take part in an additional study abroad year2 to provide you with greater experiences and expand your understanding of the subject matter.
-You will also have the opportunity to take part in Collaborative Online International Learning with peers in international institutions.
+You will have the opportunity to apply to take part in an additional study abroad year2 to provide you with greater experiences and expand your understanding of the subject matter.
+You will also have the opportunity to take part in Collaborative Online International Learning with peers in international institutions (subject to availability).

 |Requirement||What we're looking for|